-The NCHO Election Process will begin on September 21st, 2017.
+The NCHO Election Process will begin in September 2018.

 - Elections will take place during the Business Meeting at the Annual Conference.